DennisRauscher/Angular-SignalR-Emoji-Battle/README.md

 To install this project on your own maschine for further development you can simply clone this repository and follow these steps:

-Run the Server:
+Rebuild & run the Server:

 ```
 > cd backend
+> dotnet restore
 > dotnet run
 ```

-Run the Client:
+Install dependencys and run the Client:

 ```
 > cd frontend
+> npm i
 > ng build --watch
 ```